-In papermaking and fibre based packaging, Imerys kaolins bring improved surface functionality when used as fillers or coating pigments enabling papermakers to cut costs and foster more sustainable processes.
-Kaolins impart gloss, smoothness, printability and improved barrier performance in paper and packaging applications.
+In papermaking and fiber-based packaging, Imerys kaolins bring improved surface functionality when used as fillers or coating pigments enabling papermakers to cut costs and foster more sustainable processes.
+Kaolins impart gloss, smoothness, printability, and improved barrier performance in paper and packaging applications.

 Used in decorative paints formulations, it is an excellent natural opacifier and partial replacement for titanium dioxide, and ideal for use when high gloss is required.

 Imerys has in-depth knowledge of how kaolin interacts with its customers’ end products.
 Working closely with clients, we will continue to find value-added, kaolin-based solutions to help them enhance performance, reduce costs and minimize their carbon footprint.